mjungnickel18/vcloggingserver/README.md

-# VC++ UDP Logging Library for Log2Console
+# Cross-Platform UDP Logging Library for Log2Console

 A C++ UDP client library for sending log messages to [Log2Console](https://github.com/Statyk7/log2console) using the log4j XML format.
-Compatible with Visual C++ 2019.
+Compatible with Windows (Visual C++ 2019) and Linux (GCC).

 ## Features